BlinkReceipt/blinkreceipt-android/blinkreceipt-camera-ui/README.md

     cameraPermission(true)
 ```

 Since this experience does use the camera of hardware devices; in certain versions of android we must request permission at runtime.
-If you wish for the sdk to handle the permission asking, then simply turn this value to `true`.
+If you wish for the SDK to handle the permission asking, then simply turn this value to `true`.
 If you wish to handle asking permissions yourself, then you can set it to `false`.

 ```java
     style(R.style.BlinkRecognizerStyle)